 Besides monitoring your account for suspicious activity, Chase lets you set up account alerts for when purchases are made, made, your payment is due, and more.
 You can also lock your account via the mobile app if you misplace your card or it’s stolen.

-Chase Freedom’s Fees to Watch Out For
+Chase Freedom’s Fees

 The card’s fees are standard for the industry, but frequent travelers take note: There is a 3% foreign transaction fee on any purchases made at merchants outside the U.S.

 The Chase Freedom Card is similar to the Chase Freedom Unlimited in several ways.
 Both cash-back cards don’t charge annual fees, and they offer identical bonuses and promotional purchase APR deals.
 Even the ongoing interest rates of both cards are the same.
 It’s the cash-back earning rates that really differ—the Freedom is designed to maximize earnings on some purchases and is best when paired with another card, while the Freedom Unlimited is all about simplicity on its own.